Preschool Nutrition Theme

 Provide breadsticks or pictures of breadsticks of varying lengths.
-The children can place the breadsticks in order from shortest to longest.
+The children can place the breadsticks in order from the shortest to the longest.

 Let children see leafy foods such as spinach or several different types of lettuce.
 Ask them why they're called leafy.
 Compare the leaves on each.
 Let them taste the different leaves.
 Ask them if they all taste the same or different.

-Make art activity that becomes a game for learning Nutrition!
+Make an art activity that becomes a game for learning Nutrition!

-Draw a large Food pyramid on butcher paper and lablel all the sections (the
+Draw a large Food pyramid on butcher paper and label all the sections (the

 ~Submitted by Cheryl's Sweethearts ChildCare